ansromanov/recnik/docs/architecture.md

-# Serbian Vocabulary App - Architecture Documentation
+# Recnik - Architecture Documentation

 ## Overview

-The Serbian Vocabulary Learning App has been redesigned as a microservices architecture following 12-factor app principles and clean architecture patterns.
+Recnik has been redesigned as a microservices architecture following 12-factor app principles and clean architecture patterns.
 This document describes the current architecture, services, and their interactions.

 ## Architecture Principles